 The different drive modes available in your car are all suitable for different scenarios and types of driving.
-Depending on what drive mode you select, certain driving dynamics may be affected, such as steering, suspension, braking and acceleration.

-Different drive modes also allow for different adjustable settings, both related to both driving and climate.
+Depending on which drive mode you select, certain driving dynamics may be affected, such as steering, suspension, braking and acceleration.
+Your estimated range is also affected.
+Different drive modes allow for different adjustable settings related to both driving and climate.

-Your selected drive mode is shown above the selected gear in the driver display [1].
+Your selected drive mode is shown above the selected gear in the driver display.